joostf/GSAP-timelines/README.md

+# Minor Web Code Intake Tool
-## Add a nice poster image here at the end of the week, showing off your shiny frontend 📸 -->
+## Add a nice poster image here at the end of the week, showing off your shiny frontend 📸

 ## Maybe a table of contents here? 📚